ddizzle5371/text_analysis/README.md

 200 OK
 Content-Type: application/json
 {
-  "message": "sentiment_analysis is successfully registered to the registry"" }
+  "message": "sentiment_analysis is successfully registered to the registry" }
 ```